 - Prints are almost always put behind museum quality glass for preservation.

 - Prints need the protection of mats.
 The mat provides a rigid support for the work of art, to prevent bending and folding and other damages that might occur to paper when being handled and touched.

 - All materials used in the matting and framing should be archival.
 This basically means that matting boards are acid-free and are made of all-rag fiber.
 Any reputable framer will use archival materials.

-If you are located in the Hamilton, Ontario area, we recommend the framing services of McMaster Gallery.
+If you are located in the Hamilton, Ontario area, we recommend the framing services of McMaster Gallery in Dundas.

 Your Inuit art is of great value to you in so many ways.
 It is very important for the art to be insured against theft.
 Your homeowner or tenant insurance policy should provide coverage for your art and the policy must be updated regularly to reflect additions and/or present valuations of your personal property including art.

 You are encouraged to speak with your insurer or its representative to ensure you have the adequate coverage.